 Where do you find the Rating of your Battery?

-How Much Sunlight do you receive?
+How Much Sunlight Do You Receive?

-This will determine how efficient your solar panels will be.
-The panels are rated for direct sunlight.
-If you do not have access to direct sunlight, they will function but not as efficiently as they should or are rated.
+The amount of room you have for your solar panels will determine how efficient they are, and what type of panels you want to purchase.
+Solar panels are rated for direct sunlight.
+If you do not have access to direct sunlight, they will not function as efficiently as they should or are rated.

-To set up an off grid solar power system you will need the following components.
-I give a non-technical explanation of each device below.
+Solar panels do not usually stand-alone.
+To set up an off-grid solar power system you will need the following basic components.
+I will provide a non-technical explanation for each device below.

-- Deep Cycle Batteries
+- Deep Cycle Battery

 - Power Inverter